-Medicare Supplement plan M is one of the ten standardized supplemental plans on the market you can purchase.
+Medicare Supplement plan M is one of the ten standardized supplemental plans on the market you can purchase from private insurance companies.
 Just like Plans K and L, plan M is also a type of cost-sharing plan which means that it covers some of the services but not at 100% percent.
 Among these 3 plans, M can be considered as most extensive because the only thing that Plan M covers 50% is the Part A deductible.

 Medicare Supplement Plan M coverage